dodevops/confluence-outdated/README.md

 The structure of this document is based on Panels and tables.
 To ease the creation of this document, _confluence-outdated_ includes a command to create a template document:

-    confluence-outdated createconfigurationdocument --url <Confluence base URL> --user <Username> --password <Password> --space <Key of space that should hold the document> --title <Title for the configuration document> --parentId <Page ID that the configuration document is place under>
+    confluence-outdated CreateConfigurationDocument --url <Confluence base URL> --user <Username> --password <Password> --space <Key of space that should hold the document> --title <Title for the configuration document> --parentId <Page ID that the configuration document is place under>

 Example: